norahuntington/hospital-readmissions/README.md

 ## Splitting Hospitals Into Type

 As I mentioned, not every hospital treats every condition.
 Some hospitals treat all six while others treat only one.
-The bar graph below shows how hospitals treat all six, five, four, three, two, and just one condition.
+The bar graph below shows how many hospitals treat all six, five, four, three, two, and just one condition.
 I decided to group the hospitals that treat five or six as "general" hospitals, those that treat one or two conditions as "specialized" hospitals, and those that were neither general or specialized as "neither" hospitals.

 <p align="center">
 <img src="Images/num_fac_2.png" width="700" height="300">